awie3di/docs/articles/quickstart/backend/java-spring-security/01-authorization.md

 ## Configure Your Spring Security API

-Your Spring Security API needs some information in order to authenticate against your Auth0 account.
+Your Spring Security API needs some information to authenticate against your Auth0 account.

-The sample project you can download from the top of this page comes with a configration file.
+The sample project you can download from the top of this page comes with a configuration file.
 You may need to update some of the entries with the values for your API.
 The filename is `/src/main/resources/auth0.properties` and it contains the following:

 ${snippet(meta.snippets.setup)}